 (6) Enrollment Claim Forms.
 Each Commonwealth of Massachusetts virtual school shall submit reports of actual enrollment as of October 1st and March 1st.
 The reports shall be filed in accordance with guidelines and deadlines established by the Department.

 (7) Compliance.
-Every Commonwealth of Massachusetts virtual school shall submit written documentation related to compliance with building, health, safety, and insurance requirements and related to all such inspections and approvals are current.
+Every Commonwealth of Massachusetts virtual school shall submit written documentation related to compliance with building, health, safety, and insurance requirements and confirming that all such inspections and approvals are current.
 This does not apply to a residence or location where a student may be completing schoolwork outside of a facility owned or leased by or for the virtual school.

 (8) Investigations.
 Every Commonwealth of Massachusetts virtual school shall notify the Department in writing of all significant matters within two business days.
 Significant matters include, but are not limited to, all communications made or received by or on behalf of the school with any government audit, investigative, or law enforcement agency.